Frequently Asked Questions (FAQ’s)

 - The $150 goal?
 YES, as many times as you’d like.
 But WE need to do that for you, so just send a quick email to Jill@theCharterFoundation.org.
 It takes about 2 minutes…the 1 minute for you to send Jill the email with your child’s name with the new goal and 1 minute for Jill to open your email and make the change.
 Voila!
 (99Pledges says people will give more if the goal hasn’t been met)

 2. How do I access my child’s 99pledges page?
 There are two ways…

-- Go to the message sent to your email address that the school uses for you and search for 99pledges or Spring-a-thon! as keywords, sent on MARCH 11.
+- Go to the message sent to your email address that the school uses for you and search for 99pledges or Spring-A-Thon! as keywords.
 This has multiple tools for digital outreach, according to your preferences, including sample messages you can modify and email or text to potential sponsors with ease.